GerardShaughnessy/Capstone/README.md

 - **List what you do not like about each site:** The darkroom is great, process one is very cheap but also looks cheap
 - **How my application will be different:**  I will have the quality of the darkroom with the prices of process one
 - **Third Pary API's** I will have social media and USPS API's

+## SWOT Analysis For My Capstone (Application)

+**S (Strengths)**

+Cheap,
+Stress Free
+Local business
+(possibly local drop off)
+Environmentally friendly

+**W (Weaknesses)**

+Slow,
+limit to how much film can be submitted at one time for a month turnaround

+**O (Opportunities)**

+Every new film photographer,
+St. Louis Film photographers,
+People who just found old film that they forgot about or maybe a relative passed

+**T(Threats)**

+Every local and online film development company
+People who will develop their own film
+People who do not want to wait a little longer to get their film developed

+## Elevator Pitch:
+“At SlowLab, not only do we want to create the most hassle-free film developing environment / service, we want to be the most money conscious and green company out there.
+We want to take all the time and care your film deserves while also limiting our carbon footprint.
+Let us show you what we do” (Gallery button of other orders appears)